Gaston900/PSMSlugForever/README.md

 * To move, use the arrow keys "Up, Down, Left, Right."
 * To perform actions, use the "A, S, D, Z" keys.

+Support For Multimvs Files (By HBMAME)

+Support For Neosd .neo Files (By HBMAME)

 Overclocking Default 200%.

 The M68000 CPU core has been modified to be compatible with all current types of hack ROMs.